poronburman/6k-PBMCs-from-a-Healthy-Donor/README.md

-# Single Cell RNA Sequencing Data Analysis
+# Clustering of Single Cells

 This project re-analyzes the publicly available 10X Genomics Single Cell RNA Sequencing dataset, which can be found at https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k.
 This project clusters single cells isolated from a healthy donor.
 This technique can be used to cluster cells for different experimental conditions and cohorts.